Balzu/g4-2025-website/docs/_pages/index.markdown

         <button type="button" class="btn-close" data-bs-dismiss="modal" aria-label="Chiudi"></button>
       </div>
       <div class="modal-body">
-        We used the multilingual <strong>GordonAI emotion detection model</strong> to analyze emotional responses in Reddit posts related to cybersecurity incidents.
-GordonAI is based on **Microsoft’s mdeberta-v3-base** and fine-tuned to classify text into seven core emotions: joy, sadness, fear, anger, surprise, disgust, and neutral.
-It supports **English, Italian, and Spanish**, and is optimized for short, user-generated texts.
+We used the multilingual GordonAI emotion detection model to analyze emotional responses in Reddit posts related to cybersecurity incidents.
+GordonAI is based on Microsoft’s mdeberta-v3-base and fine-tuned to classify text into seven core emotions: joy, sadness, fear, anger, surprise, disgust, and neutral.
+It supports English, Italian, and Spanish, and is optimized for short, user-generated texts.

-For this task, we scraped Reddit  title,posts and comments using a curated list of <strong>cybersecurity-related tokens</strong> — such as ransomware, phishing, vpn, ddos, exploit, leak, password — and key phrases like "got hacked", "account stolen", "lost access", or "social engineering".
+For this task, we scraped Reddit  title,posts and comments and filtering relavant contents using a curated list of cybersecurity related tokens such as ransomware, phishing, vpn, ddos, exploit, leak, password  and key phrases like "got hacked", "account stolen", "lost access", or "social engineering".

-Each extracted post was processed by the model to detect its <strong>dominant emotional tone</strong>.
+Each extracted post was processed by the model to detect its dominant emotional tone.
 This allowed us to explore how users react emotionally to specific threat types, and how different scenarios (e.g., personal account loss vs. general vulnerability disclosure) trigger distinct affective responses.
       </div>
       <div class="modal-footer">
         <button type="button" class="btn btn-secondary" data-bs-dismiss="modal">Chiudi</button>